IMF tells France to step up reforms, rein in spending

-PARIS France must lower labor costs, open up regulated professions, deepen its labor and business reforms and cease tax hikes to get back to growth and bolster competitiveness, the IMF said on Tuesday.
+PARIS France must lower labour costs, open up regulated professions, deepen its labour and business reforms and cease tax hikes to get back to growth and bolster competitiveness, the IMF said on Tuesday.

 A day after slashing its growth forecast for Germany, the International Monetary Fund said that France was set to contract slightly more than its current forecast and that unemployment would keep rising in spite of the government's promise to reverse the jobless trend by year-end.